open-learning-exchange/open-learning-exchange.github.io/pages/techgenius.md

 cd ole--vagrant-community
 vagrant up
 ```

 ## Step 4 | Configure the new Community

-Now that we have created a local Community clone we need to configure it to connect with the Nation.
+Now that we have created a local Community, we'll need to configure it to connect with the Nation.
 This is done from the browser.
 Please start firefox and enter [http://localhost:8084](http://localhost:8084) into the address bar.
 When the Community loads you should see the following configuration screen:

 ![config-community](uploads/images/community-admin-config-01.png)